typesafegithub/design-docs/2025-04-27 Enhancements to referring to actions by commit hash.md

 This mode is created to closer resemble how the YAML approach works.
 Because of no extra validation, it allows handling certain edge cases, when the commit hash is intentionally out of sync with the version.
 For example: the version tag was deleted because of a security vulnerability, and the user prefers to keep the action usage pinned to the commit hash to keep the workflow working, as opposed to failing in the consistency check job.
+Or the user wants to use a newer hash with some fix that did not make it into a release yet.

 This mode is made more verbose in the code on purpose, to promote the first, safer approach.